Nelly Bassily | December 3, 2012

-Our Script of the week talks about the wide range of social support activities that Africans have established to help cope with the impact of HIV and AIDS in their communities.
+To help cope with the impact of HIV and AIDS in their communities, Africans have established a wide range of social support activities.
 These activities serve to share the burden of increasing workloads.
-Sometimes they are initiated by the community itself, or they may be started and supported by outside agencies such as government, NGOs, or religious institutions.
-The wide range of strategies includes:
+Sometimes they are initiated by the community itself, or they may be started and supported by outside agencies such as government, NGOs or religious institutions.

-The following script features two hosts discussing a variety of approaches to the labour shortages that can result from HIV and AIDS.
+Our script of the week features two hosts discussing a variety of approaches to the labour shortages that have resulted from HIV and AIDS.
 Please see the end of the script for descriptions of some of the coping strategies mentioned in the script.